→ Preparation before arrival

 Step 4: Send the level test, questionnaire, needs analysis and host family questionnaire to us.

 What is the date limit for enrolment?

 We accept enrolment all year provided there are places available on the course that you are interested in.
 However we advise you to enrol at least 2 weeks before the start of your course.

 Possibility 1: Pay the total amount of the stay when you enrol.

-Possibility 2: Pay a deposit of 153€ on enrolment + pay the remaining balance 1 month before the start of your stay.
+- Pay a deposit of 153€ on enrolment if you are a citizen of the European Union + pay the remaining balance 1 month before the start of your stay.

 You can pay by credit card (except American Express), by bank transfer or by cheque in Euros, made payable to Ciel Bretagne.
 All payments should be made in Euros.

 For all payments by bank transfer, please send confirmation by email to: Farida.JEZEQUEL@ciel.fr

 What is the minimum age required to study at Ciel Bretagne?

 To do a course in an international group, (an intensive course or oral communication course), you must be at least 16 years old.
 However, courses for school groups are open from 14 years old and our one to one courses from 6 years old (initiation to the French language and preparation to attend a school in France).